-Charles I was sentenced to death by Parliament, Henry and his sister Elizabeth were allowed an emotional visit their father on the eve of his execution in January 1649.
+Charles I was sentenced to death by Parliament, Henry and his sister Elizabeth were allowed an emotional visit to their father on the eve of his execution in January 1649.
 Charles gave a bible to his daughter at the meeting.
-The thirteen a year old Elizabeth later wrote an account of this last meeting which was discovered among her possessions when she died in September 1650 on the Isle of Wight:-
+The thirteen-year-old Elizabeth later wrote an account of this last meeting which was discovered among her possessions when she died in September 1650 on the Isle of Wight:-